NilPointer-Software/bdfd-wiki/src/bdscript/userServerAvatar.md

 ```

 ### Parameters
-- `User ID` `(Type: Snowflake || Flag: Required)`: The user to get the server avatar for.
+- `User ID` `(Type: Snowflake || Flag: Required)`: The user from whom to get the server avatar.
 If the user doesn't have a server avatar, then the default user avatar will be returned instead.

 ### Example
 ```